Getting to Snowdon and Snowdonia

 There are railway stations at Bangor and Betws-y-coed that are the best options for anyone wanting to climb Snowdon.
 Bangor has a direct service from London Euston and a bus connection to Llanberis, though we’d personally splurge out on a taxi.
 Betws-y-coed can reached by taking one of the many trains from London Euston to Llandudno Junction and changing trains to Betws-y-coed.
 The trains rarely coincide and you’ll then need to catch one of the Sherpa buses from Betws-y-coed to Pen-y-pass which will need some good timing.
-Those looking to walk the Rhyd Ddu / Watkin Paths from Bangor Station would be best basing themselves in Caernarfon which has a bus service via Rhyd Ddu and Nant Gwynant to Pen-y-pass as well as the Welsh Highland Railway that can be used as far as Beddgelert.
+Those looking to walk the Rhyd Ddu / Watkin Paths from Bangor Station would be best basing themselves in Caernarfon which has a bus service via Rhyd Ddu and Nant Gwynant to Pen-y-pass as well as the Welsh Highland Railway (one of the Great Little Trains of Wales) between Caernarfon and Porthmadog that can be used for walks starting at Waunfawr, Snowdon Ranger, Rhyd Ddu Beddgelert.

 If based in Llanberis or Betws-y-coed then you can reach the Pen-y-pass routes up Snowdon easily (we recommend walking back the Llanberis path for convenience if based in Llanberis and the buses are busy) while the Watkin Path and Rhyd Ddu paths may need a couple of changes in Pen-y-pass and Beddgelert (there are direct buses, but you need to check the timetables).